Voters have their say in five states. The results will shape key contests ahead of November.

 Schuette’s victory came after an endorsement from Trump, which gave him a significant boost in the closing weeks of the race.
 Snyder had endorsed Calley.

-On the Democratic side, Gretchen Whitmer, a former state Senate minority leader, is favored to win, according to a recent Detroit Free Press poll.
+Gretchen Whitmer, a former state Senate minority leader, emerged as the winner of the Democratic primary.

 Two Republican businessmen are locked in a dead heat for a chance to take on Sen. Debbie Stabenow in the election Nov.
 6, according to a Detroit Free Press poll.
 Stabenow is heavily favored to win another Senate term.